IT-Designers/winslow/README.md

 ## Setup Local Development
 Currently only [intellij setup](README.md#intellij-setup) is documented, feel free to add documentation for other environments. <br>
-If you encounter a problem, see the [troubleshooting](README.md#troubleshooting) section.
 <br>
 **Important:** Do the steps from [How to Start](README.md#how-to-start) first and then come back.
 ### Intellij SetUp
 > [!NOTE]
-> Read this step in the markdown preview of Intellij to finish the setup.
+> Read this step in the markdown preview of IntelliJ to finish the setup.
 #### Project Configuration
 * Open settings and select a compatible node and npm version as mentioned in [Prerequisite](README.md#software-dependencies)